Shutter House: History

 The Shutter House was conceived amid widespread redevelopment in Manhattan.
 Its design began as a simple two-story renovation project, in 2005, when well-known gallery owner Klemens Gasser contacted Shigeru Ban.
 The rezoning of West Chelsea and the Meatpacking District, as a result of the High Line development was the major urban development change to influence the Shutter House design.
 Rezoning of Chelsea and the Meatpacking District greatly influenced the Shutter House with an art-infused neighborhood.
 The Special West Chelsea District was created in co-ordinance with rezoning plans, designated to encourage significant economic and residential growth.
 Ban was commissioned by his client the same year in which the rezoning of West Chelsea took place.

 The rezoning of West Chelsea created incentives for residential development and influenced Ban and his client to scrap the renovation plans for a total rebuild.
 Although scheduled for completion in 2008, construction was not completed until May 2011.

 Architect

-Architect Shigeru Ban (born in Tokyo, Japan, 1957) studied at the Southern California Institute of Architecture, as well as the Cooper Union School of Architecture, in New York City.
-He received his Bachelor of Architecture degree from Cooper Union in 1984.
+Architect Shigeru Ban studied at the Southern California Institute of Architecture, as well as the Cooper Union School of Architecture, in New York City.
+Ban has worked internationally on projects including museums, houses, and shelters – in particular temporary housing.
+Ban is also known for his use of unconventional building materials, such as paper tubes and cardboard.

-Ban is an international architect, having worked on projects including museums, houses, and shelters -- in particular temporary housing, needed because of natural and manmade disasters, and designed to be low-budget and easy to assemble Ban is also well known for his use of unconventional building materials, such as paper tubes and cardboard, which can be configured into structurally sound “log” members.
-He often campaigns to raise money for the creation and construction of these temporary homes through organizations like Make It Right Foundation New Orleans, founded by Brad Pitt.
-From 2006 to 2009, he was a member for the jury of the Pritzker Architecture Prize.
-Some of his best-known works include the Japanese Pavilion (2000, Hanover Expo in Germany), Paper Arch (2000, Museum of Modern Art, New York), and the Naked House (2000, Saitama, Japan).

-Ban has taught at academic institutions including Columbia University in New York City, Cornell University in Ithaca, New York, and Kyoto University of Art and Design.